petermchale/trfermikit/README.md

 Only installation on Linux x86_64 is currently supported.

-One can invoke `trfermikit` from inside or outside its parent directory.
+One can invoke `trfermikit` by specifying the path to this directory in your filesystem.
-For example, assuming that this directory has been copied to `~/bin`, one may invoke `trfermikit` as follows:
+For example, assuming that this directory lies in `$HOME`, then one may invoke `trfermikit` as follows:

 ```
-~/bin/trfermikit/trfermikit [...]
+$HOME/trfermikit/trfermikit [...]
 ```

 ## TODO